Scalar field dark energy models: Current and forecast constraints

 \subsection{LSST $3 \times 2$pt}

 To forecast constraints from LSST's weak lensing and galaxy clustering measurements, we use the mock Year-10 datasets for galaxy--galaxy, shear--shear, and galaxy--shear two-point correlations generated in the Rubin LSST Dark Energy Science Collaboration (DESC) Science Requirements Document \cite[SRD;][]{LSST18}.
 The SRD adopted a sky coverage of 14,300 sq.~deg.~after Year 10, which reaches an $i$-band median depth of 26.35 (for 5$\sigma$ point-source detection).
 The lens sample in the mock dataset adopts ten tomographic bins between $0.2 \leq z \leq 1.2$ with uniform widths of 0.2, with a limiting magnitude of $i_{\rm lim} = 25.3$ and a number density of 48 arcmin$^{-2}$.
-The source galaxies are divided into five redshift bins without any upper cutoff in the largest redshift one, with an effective number density of 27 arcmin$^{-2}$.
-We forecast the cosmological parameter constraints from the Fisher matrix by adapting the code suite provided by the DESC SRD team.\footnote{\url{https://github.com/CosmoLike/DESC_SRD}} The cosmological calculations in this code suite are performed with \textsc{CosmoLike} \cite{Krause17}.
-We marginalize the effect of calibrateable systematics from the bias in the mean photo-$z$ as implemented in the above code suite.
+The source galaxies are divided into five redshift bins, with no upper cutoff in the largest redshift bin, and an effective number density of 27 arcmin$^{-2}$.
+We forecast the cosmological parameter constraints using the Fisher matrix, adapting the DESC-SRD code suite\footnote{\url{https://github.com/CosmoLike/DESC_SRD}} that generates the required mock datasets for this purpose.
+The cosmological calculations in this code suite are performed with \textsc{CosmoLike} \cite{Krause17}.
+We marginalize the effect of calibrateable systematics from the bias in the mean photo-$z$ as implemented in the abovementioned code suite.